#seeyouleyte

 November 03, 2015 Travel

-Tricia and Jacques envisioned it as a two pronged event – a big farewell party for the volunteer aid workers and an invitation for everybody who has left to come back.
+The campaign took off with the Guinsiyaman Arts and Music Festival.
+While the siblings had organized similar events at their hostel, Yellow Doors, this one was the first of this magnitude.
+Tricia and Jacques envisioned it as a two-pronged event – a grand farewell party for the volunteer aid workers and an invitation for everyone who has left to come back.

 Ginsiyaman!